 Looking ahead to 2003, the South American economies will be polarized.
 Brazil, Chile, Columbia and Peru will post real GDP growth of 2.0 to 4.2 percent with reasonable inflation.
-But Argentina and Venezuela will face uncertainties including prolonged recession, political unrest, high unemployment and high inflation.
+Research shows the stand out markets in terms of capital value growth were Adelaide and Perth, though these markets see a relatively smaller volume of sales compared to other markets.
 The long-term economic prospects for South America remain positive.

 The region’s assets - a sizable labor force, oil reserves, agricultural production, mineral deposits and other natural resources - remain attractive on global markets.
 Demand for its exports will depend on the recovering economies of the U.S., Asia and Europe.
 The pending FTAA agreement will have positive effects for most countries in the Western Hemisphere, but it remains a few years from implementation.

 As many other continental economies remain flat, Europe continues to be a key destination for property related investments.
 Nearly 40% of all cross-border European property investment last year originated from the United States.
 While overall economic output in the European Union remained around 1.7% in 2002, comparable to 2001, it is estimated that 2003 will be a much stronger year.